 - Planned Parenthood, San Francisco, California

-Michal is a mother and grandmother.
-She embraces yoga, fitness training, vipassana meditation, and spending time in nature.
-She enjoys gardening and plants, cooking healthy food, and reading books and articles about holistic reproductive health.
-She engages in “dream work.”
-She plays tennis and loves jazz, partner yoga, and green smoothies.
-She is passionate about health empowerment and self-care.
-She is inspired by fertility goddess archaeology.
+I am a mother and grandmother.
+I practice yoga, fitness training, vipassana meditation, and time in nature.
+I love plants, gardens and gardening, and enjoy cooking healthy food, and reading books and articles about holistic reproductive health.
+I have been in a “dream work” for nearly 25 years.
+I play tennis, loves jazz, partner yoga, and green smoothies.
+I am passionate about health empowerment, self-care and fertility goddess archaeology.